fullstack0330/Bass-Militia-Website/README.md

 - Contact page

 ### Existing Features
 - **Navbar** - A Navbar is used across the site allowing users to easily navigate through the website regardless of the page they are on.
-The use of a collapsable dropdown menu is used on mobile view to save space.
+The use of a collapsible dropdown menu is used on mobile view to save space.
 - **Social Media Links** - The navbar also includes social media links across the website, these are relocated to the footer on mobile devices.
 - **The [Landing page](https://samlaubscher.github.io/bass-militia-website/index.html)** - allows users to easily and clearly navigate to either a specific page of the website they desire via the navbar, or to one of the external website links via the footer icons.
 - **Event images** - The top of the [Events page](https://samlaubscher.github.io/bass-militia-website/events.html) allows users to see photos taken taken at the events, achieved with the use of a photo carousel.